kanzwataru/EEVEEToon/README.md

 # EEVEEToon
+## NOTE: This is outdated and may not work with the latest Blender releases
 Set of nodes and sample shaders to make NPR shading in Blender Eeevee easier

 Head over to [Releases](https://github.com/kanzwataru/EEVEEToon/releases) and download the